hamdiboukamcha/3DKalmanFilter/README.md

    cmake --build .

 ## Code Overview
-**KalmanFilter3D Class**
+**Kalman Filter 3D Class**
-The KalmanFilter3D class encapsulates the state estimation logic.
+The Kalman Filter 3D class encapsulates the state estimation logic.
 It includes methods for prediction and update steps, as well as utility functions for matrix operations.

 **predict():** Performs the prediction step, updating the state estimate and covariance matrix based on the process model.